oroinc/platform/src/Oro/Bundle/SearchBundle/Resources/doc/configuration.md

 of search engine used for initialization (f.e.
 IP, port, credentials etc);
 - **log_queries**, default false (converted to container parameter _oro_search.log_queries_) - flag that defines
 whether need to log search queries to the database;
-- **realtime_update**, default true (converted to container parameter _oro_search.realtime_update_) - flag that
-specifies is search index should be updated in the real time, i.e. right after indexed entity was changed;
-if set this flag to false then reindex jobs will be put to the queue and processed later;
 - **item_container_template**, default "OroSearchBundle:Datagrid:itemContainer.html.twig"
 (converted to container parameter _oro_search.twig.item_container_template_) - template used to render entity row in search results;